 The curriculum commences with training in programming, data science and elementary bioinformatics tools aimed at using existing software to collect, analyze and interpret DNA and protein sequence information and moves on to more open challenges.
 Afterwards students follow Molecular Systems Biology.

 Advanced bioinformatics courses deal with structural and functional genomics, transcriptomics and DNA array technology data, as well as algorithm development and machine learning.
 Alternatively, students can focus on systems biology.

-Depending on the candidate's skills and interest advanced courses in 3D protein modelling, genome annotation or in software design can be taken.
+Depending on the student's skills and interest advanced courses in 3D protein modelling, genome annotation, data science or in software design can be taken.
 The last part of the programme consists of a Bioinformatics thesis period of 6 months.
 Typical thesis projects include genome annotation, design and testing of mutant proteins, and development of new algorithms to facilitate protein domain recognition.
-The programme commences annually in September and February.
+The duration of the MSc Bioinformatics programme is 24 months.
+The programme commences annually in September.

 The curriculum includes courses on advanced programming and data science, but there are also optional courses in basic programming and statistics etc available.
 Details are found in the study handbook.
 The Study handbook contains detailed information about curricula and courses offered by Wageningen University.